Byron94odhiambo/nextgenit/README.md

 ### NextGenIT Consultancy Portfolio
 Welcome to the NextGenIT Consultancy Portfolio repository!
-This project showcases a professional and vibrant portfolio website for Byron Odhiambo, an experienced IT consultant specializing in software development, data management, and project management.
+This project showcases a professional and vibrant portfolio website for NEXTGEN IT solutions, an experienced IT consultant specializing in software development, data management, and project management.

 ## Table of Contents
 About